One-com/one-color/README.md

 JavaScript color calculation toolkit for node.js and the browser.

-* RGB, HSV, and HSL colorspace support (a CMYK implementation also exists)
+* RGB, HSV, HSL, and CMYK colorspace support (experimental implementations of LAB and XYZ)
 * Legal values for all channels are 0..1
 * Instances are immutable -- a new object is created for each manipulation
 * All internal calculations are done using floating point, so very little precision is lost due to rounding errors when converting between colorspaces